AbdallahRahams/mlm_mobile_app/README.md

-# mlm_mobile_app

-Here’s the updated README file with the company-specific license and additional build instructions for the iOS platform:

----

 # Flutter Project

 A comprehensive Flutter application with a robust structure, including user authentication, data management, and a variety of features.